Geometric adaptive Monte Carlo in random environment: Geometric adaptive Monte Carlo

 Secondly, the quality of MCMC methods depends on their rate of mixing per step.
 Along these lines, the effective sample size (ESS) is used for quantifying the mixing properties of an MCMC method.
 The ESS of a chain of length $m$ is interpreted as the number of samples in the chain bearing the same amount of variance as the one found in $m$ independent samples.

 A third criterion for assessing MCMC algorithms is their computational cost per step.
 This criterion corresponds to the ordinary concept of algorithmic complexity, as it entails a count of numerical operations performed by an MCMC algorithm.
-To give an example, the computational complexity of MALA with an identity preconditioning matrix for a simple model is of order $\mathcal{O}(n)$, as explained in section \ref{diff_vs_lin_algebra}.
+To give an example, the computational complexity of MALA with an identity preconditioning matrix for an isotropic normal target is of order $\mathcal{O}(n^2)$, as explained in section \ref{diff_vs_lin_algebra}.

 Of these three indicators of complexity, ESS and computational runtime are the ones typically used for understanding the applicability of MCMC methods.
 To get a single-number summary, the ratio of ESS over runtime is usually employed.